Brunda-nb/SQL-DataWarehouse-Project/Scripts/Silver/Transformations.md

 - Problem : Mismatch of format of the records
 - Action : Used replace function to repllace '-' with '_'

+X. Null & Negative Value Check in Numeric Columns
+- Source Table :bronze_crm_prd_info<prd_cost> ,
+- Problem : Numeric columns contained null values and/or negative values, which are invalid for business logic and can affect aggregations or calculations.
+- Action : Applied filters to identify rows with null values (IS NULL) and negative values (< 0) in numeric columns.
+Decided on corrective action such as replacing with default values, excluding from calculations, or flagging for review.
 ---